Corenale/LuaChronometer/README.md

 # Chronometer
 Chronometer is a Lua library for precise time measurement and timestamps on Windows.

-Features
+Features:
-Stopwatch for timing intervals up to microseconds precision Current time in seconds or microseconds precision Elapsed process time in seconds or microseconds
+* Stopwatch for timing intervals up to microseconds precision
+* Current time in seconds or microseconds precision
+* Elapsed process time in seconds or microseconds
-Raw timestamps for time, system performance counter, process start Usage
+* Raw timestamps for time, system performance counter, process start

+Usage:
 ```lua

 local chronometer = require("chronometer")